-In the heat of the harvest September 1985, a group of world-famous musicians united their talents under the Farm Aid banner and raised $9M in relief funds for the American farmer at a time when small farmers across the US were losing their land to bankruptcy or the bank.
-In this same spirit the New Mexico Wine & Grape Growers Association has founded GRAPE AID, a promotion that runs during New Mexico Wine Month (August) focused on providing relief to grape growers during the upcoming 2020 Harvest.
-The time has come to SAVE THE GRAPE!
+In the heat of the harvest, September 1985, a group of world-famous musicians united their talents under the Farm Aid banner and raised $9M in relief funds for the American farmer.
+This transpired at a time when small farmers across the US were facing the loss of their land to the bank and Farm Aid helped to keep them alive.
+As the pandemic threatens our farmers today, the New Mexico Wine & Grape Growers Association has founded GRAPE AID.
+This month-long promotion coincides with New Mexico Wine Month (August) and is committed to providing relief to grape growers during the upcoming 2020 Harvest.

 Nearly 400 years ago, in 1629, the very first grapes were planted along the banks of the Rio Grande and American viticulture was born.
 These original vines were smuggled from Spain and planted by monks to produce wines for ceremony and sacrament.
 What began as a sacred tradition eventually grew into a thriving industry, and by the late 1800’s New Mexico was producing over a million gallons of wine annually.

-New Mexico’s modern day wine industry continues to evolve from traditional European roots, with over 50 wineries and tasting rooms throughout the state.
-It is not difficult to trace the influence of old Spain in our contemporary wines, but one can also taste the traditions of France, Italy, Germany and Central America in our present day vintages.
+New Mexico’s modern-day wine industry continues to evolve from traditional European roots, with over 50 wineries and tasting rooms throughout the state.
+It is not difficult to trace the influence of old Spain in our contemporary wines, but one can also taste the traditions of France, Italy, Germany and Central America in our current vintages.
 We invite you to explore Americas most unique and independent winemaking region in the heart of the Southwest.

 To learn more about New Mexico wine history or our association visit NMWine.com.